Chief Technical Officer

 - How did you come to join Mace?

 My career started in mechanical engineering and for 17 years I worked for a tier one M&E contractor.
-In 1996, I was working at Heathrow Airport when I was introduced to Stephen Pycroft.
-Mace was fairly small at the time but it had a reputation for doing things differently - game-changing approaches to construction - so when an interview turned into a job offer I jumped at the chance.
+In 1996, I was working at Heathrow Airport when I became aware of Mace.
+The company was fairly small at the time but it had a reputation for doing things differently - game-changing approaches to construction - so when an interview turned into a job offer, I jumped at the chance.

-- My background is slightly different, given that, for years, I specialised in M&E. It’s unusual to have someone from a technical services background on a board such as ours but, that’s Mace, we’ve never followed the crowd.
-For years I helped to deliver projects in tough environments with unmovable deadlines, and I’ve carried my approach right through.
+- My background is slightly different, given that, for years, I specialised in M&E and the, diversified to cover the full spectrum of technical services.
+It could be considered unusual to have someone from a technical services background on the main board but, that’s Mace, we’ve never followed the crowd.
+For years I delivered projects in tough environments with unmovable deadlines, and I’ve carried my approach right through.
 My focus is always on getting the job done, whatever it might be.
 I like to see hard work, innovation and progress.
-Mace is now a big engine but to stay ahead of the curve we need to keep agile and keep moving forward as the industry is forever changing.
+Mace is now a big engine but to stay ahead of the curve we need to keep agile and keep moving forwards as the industry is forever changing.